BILLBEATTHEPEAT/Something-Interesting/README.md

 # Something-Interesting
-Collection of some interesting code written by other cool writer or myself.
+Collection of some interesting code written by other cool writers or myself.